AM Technical Profile: WURL

 History:

 Cooke Broadcasting won a new construction permit to put this station on the air, with 1 kW days only, in 1983.
 The original tower site was to be in a rural area south of I-20, halfway between Moody and Chula Vista.
-It went on the air from the current site instead, in December of 1984, with a country music format.
+When the station finally came on the air, it wasn't from that site but the one listed above.
+It came on air in December of 1984, with a Country music format.
 Pearson Broadcasting acquired the station in 1988.
-The Bill Davidson Evangelistic Association bought the station in August of 1989 for $175,000 and changed the format to the gospel music it still plays to this day.
+The Bill Davidson Evangelistic Association bought the station in August of 1989 for $175,000 and changed the format to the Gospel music it still plays to this day.
 With the religious format, the calls are said to stand for "Where yoU Are Loved".

-In August 2022, the station was sold from the Bill Davidson Evangelistic Assocation to the Moody-based Donald Jennings Evangelistic Association, for $150,000.
+In August 2022, the station was sold from the Bill Davidson Evangelistic Association to the Moody-based Donald Jennings Evangelistic Association, for $150,000.